 10. A collection of different species of the iris flower on the eastern complex, a 900-square meter area.

-11. Different species of the daisy flower of various colors covers 900 square meters.
+11. Different species of daisy flowers of various colors cover 900 square meters.

-12. Since ancient times, Esfahan was known for its famous roses, so there different species of rose's existent in this region.
+12. Since ancient times, Esfahan was known for its famous roses, so there are different species of roses existing in this region.

-13. An open-air amphitheater set up for festivals, lectures, and public gather ings with a capacity for 250 persons.
+13. An open-air amphitheater set up for festivals, lectures, and public gatherings with a capacity of 250 persons.

 14. Regarding the fluctuations of temperature, there is a hothouse with an area of 700 square meters for the wintertime.

 Furthermore, in this complex, there is a traditional teahouse and a shop, for the sale of flowers and plants located on the northeastern side of the complex

 This type of recreational center is the first one in Iran that was designed and constructed primarily in Esfahan.
 In 1996 A.D., a group of experts from Esfahan municipality took a trip to Kuala Lumpur, the twined city of Esfahan. they came up with the idea of establishing this aviary.
 It is located on one of the best spots in the west of Esfahan on the northern bank of the Zayandeh Rood.

 It covers an area of five hectares with a green expanse of 1.7 hectares and is protected by a steel mesh spreading over the top of 16 high-rise steel columns.
 Each of the columns is fixed with a hinged joint to a single concrete footing and anchored by steel cords from the sides.
 The total envelope of the mesh is about 40,000 square meters.
 The site is one of the most spectacular centers in which the majority of international and domestic tourists increasingly visit it.
 In this aviary, many various types of birds are being kept separately in different specific cages, such as: